 Uruguay’s most famous colonial town, Colonia de Sacramento, is a UNESCO world heritage site, with its classic cobbled streets and 18th century lighthouse and basilica – Porto de Campo.
 On the banks of the country’s main river, the Rio de La Plata, it is also close to some of the country’s top wineries and ranches – read more on those below.
-And it is also easily reachable by a fast ferry from Argentina’s capital, Buenos Aires.
+And it is also easily reachable by a fast ferry from Argentina’s capital, Buenos Aires – just an hour away.
 Colorful Colonia is lesser known for its gastronomic contributions, but here you can find a uniquely delicious local cheese, and it is reputedly the birthplace of the country’s national grape and wine – Tannat.

 The old town of the country’s capital, Montevideo, offers its own special experiences to the traveler.
 Here you can stroll around its pedestrian center, taking in its shops and cafes, and walled remains, which harken to its past as a military coastal fortress.
 The Carnival Museum tells fascinating stories of its Spanish and African colonial past and the unique incarnation of Uruguayan Carnival.
 And a tour here often includes a stop at its now modernized port area, inclusive of many market stalls, where you can enjoy a traditional barbeque (parrilla) lunch or dinner.